Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

 \subsubsection{A generalization of Deligne's conjecture}

 The Yoneda product is only one piece of a series of algebraic structures on the self-Ext.
-Higher multiplication maps can be defined on the self-Ext extending the Yoneda product and make it into an $A_\infty$ algebra.
-For a projective resolution $P^{\sbullet}$ of $V$, we have an dga algebra $\mathrm{End}_A(P^{\sbullet})$ whose cohomology is the $\mathrm{Ext}^{\sbullet}_A(V,V)$.
-As a results of the Homotopy Transfer Theorem for dga algebra \cite{Kadeishvili1980ONTH} (see also \cite{Keller01} for an introduction), there exists an $A_\infty$ algebra structure $\{m_n\}_{n\geq 2}$ on the cohomology $\mathrm{Ext}^{\sbullet}_A(V,V)$, such that there is an $A_\infty$ quasi-isomorphism between $\mathrm{Ext}^{\sbullet}_A(V,V)$ and the dga algebra $\mathrm{End}_A(P^{\sbullet})$ and the $m_2$ coincide with the Yoneda product.
-There are various techniques to explicitly construct this $A_\infty$ algebra, for examples using homological perturbation theory \cite{Huebschmann2010On}.
+Higher multiplication maps can be defined on the self-Ext extending the Yoneda product and making it into an $A_\infty$ algebra.
+For a projective resolution $P^{\sbullet}$ of $V$, we have a dga algebra $\mathrm{End}_A(P^{\sbullet})$ whose cohomology is the $\mathrm{Ext}^{\sbullet}_A(V,V)$.
+As a result of the Homotopy Transfer Theorem for dga algebra \cite{Kadeishvili1980ONTH} (see also \cite{Keller01} for an introduction), there exists an $A_\infty$ algebra structure $\{m_n\}_{n\geq 2}$ on the cohomology $\mathrm{Ext}^{\sbullet}_A(V,V)$, such that there is an $A_\infty$ quasi-isomorphism between $\mathrm{Ext}^{\sbullet}_A(V,V)$ and the dga algebra $\mathrm{End}_A(P^{\sbullet})$ and the $m_2$ coincides with the Yoneda product.
+There are various techniques to explicitly construct this $A_\infty$ algebra, for example using homological perturbation theory \cite{Huebschmann2010On}.

 The appearance of higher structure here is not a surprise.
 Higher products exist in a general TQFT of cohomological type.
 In $2d$ we have the famous Deligne conjecture, which has been verified by several people ( for examples \cite{Tamarkin1998AnotherPO,McClure1999ASO}).
-This conjecture state that the Gerstenhaber algebra structure on the Hochschild cohomology actually comes from the structure of Hochschild complex as an algebra over the chain little disc operad.
-From the TQFT perspective, Deligne’s conjecture is very nature because local operators of a $2d$ TQFT at the chain level has an $E_2$-algebra structure.
+This conjecture states that the Gerstenhaber algebra structure on the Hochschild cohomology actually comes from the structure of Hochschild complex as an algebra over the chain little disc operad.
+From the TQFT perspective, Deligne’s conjecture is very natural because the space of local operators of a $2d$ TQFT at the chain level has an $E_2$-algebra structure.